scverse/scvi-tools/docs/user_guide/models/destvi.rst

 DestVI requires training two models, the scLVM (single-cell latent variable model) and the stLVM (spatial transcriptomic latent variable model).
 The scLVM takes in as input a scRNA-seq gene expression matrix of UMI counts :math:`X` with :math:`N` cells and :math:`G` genes, along with a vector of cell type labels :math:`\vec{c}`.
-Subsequently, the stLVM takes in the trained scLVM model, along a spatial gene expression matrix :math:`Y` with :math:`S` spots and :math:`G` genes.
+Subsequently, the stLVM takes in the trained scLVM, along a spatial gene expression matrix :math:`Y` with :math:`S` spots and :math:`G` genes.
 Optionally, the user can specify the number of components used for the mixture model underlying the emprical prior.